 Iceland is a land of natural wonders with breathtaking views and landscapes that make you wonder why you had not visited sooner.
-But before you go chasing waterfalls, there are some things you should know to ensure you are best prepared for visiting Iceland for the first time.
+But before you go chasing waterfalls, there are some important things you should know about Iceland to ensure you are best prepared for visiting Iceland for the first time.

 One thing you need to know before visiting Iceland for the first time is the weather in Iceland is unpredictable at best!
 Packing for Iceland in Winter needs a whole post of it’s own, but even when you visit Iceland outside the winter months you still need to be ready for all elements!
 September is Iceland’s only full autumnal month and is one of many reasons why visiting Iceland in September is the best time to visit for first-timers.
-Bright autumn colours and clear dry roads make September a great time to visit, though unexpected weather conditions can still occur.
+Bright autumn colours and clear dry roads make planning a trip to Iceland in September more stress-free, though unexpected weather conditions can still occur.

 That said, as the weather is so changeable, do not hide away on a rainy day as you will often be greeted by beautiful rainbows across the waterfalls once the rain has cleared.
 Sitting in one of the hot thermal springs with a rainbow view doesn’t quite sound as bad does it!

-2. The best time of year to visit Iceland all depends on you
+2. The best time of year to go to Iceland all depends on you

 Similarly to the weather, the best time of year to visit Iceland really depends on what you want to see and do during your trip.
 Iceland is first and foremost seen by many as a winter destination, as it is known for its snowy cold climate.
 It is called Iceland after all!

-As someone who prefers to be warm rather than cold, I wanted to experience Iceland and see all the natural wonders before the very cold winter season.
-I did some research before going in September as I wanted to see as much as I could on my first-time visit to Iceland.
+As someone who prefers to be warm rather than cold, I wanted to experience Iceland for the first time and see all the natural wonders before the very cold winter season.
+I did some research before visiting Iceland in September as I wanted to see as much as I could on my first-time visit to Iceland.
 Plus, if you’re planning on doing various day tours, you can be assured the weather will be better in September to really get your money’s worth.

 I was keen to see the Northern Lights and the lack of darkness during the summer months, meant that it would not be possible.
 For this reason, September was an ideal time for me to visit Iceland but others may prefer to visit during the snow season or the quieter summer months.
 Similarly to visiting Iceland September, seeing Iceland in March enables you to experience long days, with the possibility of still seeing the Northern Lights.
 Though, when it comes to the best time to visit Iceland, it all depends on you and what you want to see and do!

 3. There are no guarantees seeing The Northern Lights in Iceland

-In my naivety, I had kind of expected the sky to be alight with a bright green and purple blaze of light when I saw The Northern Lights.
+In my naivety, I had kind of expected the sky to be alight with a bright green and purple blaze of light when I saw the Northern Lights.
 Unless you are lucky, it really does not happen like that.
 An important thing to know before visiting Iceland for the first time is nothing is guaranteed, especially seeing The Northern Lights!

 4. You need to know how to use your camera to photograph the Northern Lights